The Great Courses' How to Grow Anything: Food Gardening for Everyone DVD Set

 You’ll discover how to repair damaged soil, convert grass to a garden, build raised beds, or simply boost the nutritional value of your growing space.
 She shows you eco-friendly methods for fighting pests such as hornworms, beetles, aphids, and other bugs that might munch on your fruits and veggies.
 Also, see how to prevent plant diseases through good watering habits and proper airflow.

 Once you have your space prepared, it’s time to decide which plants to cultivate!
-Whether you’re interested in growing from seeds or selecting young plants from your local garden center, you’ll find out all the do’s and don’ts to maximize your garden’s productivity.
+Whether you’re interested in growing seeds or selecting young plants your local garden center, you’ll find out all the do’s and don’ts to maximize your garden’s productivity.
 You’ll get a comprehensive guide to:

 Throughout the course, you’ll unpack key terms you need to know, including “indeterminate” versus “determinate,” “heirloom,” and more.
 Ms. Myers also provides a dazzling array of creative solutions to build the ideal garden for your space—including ways to tap into a neighborhood co-op or community garden.

 Practical Tips and Hands-on Tricks

 As she guides you through the process, Ms. Myers offers enthusiastic, can’t-go-wrong advice to get novice gardeners started—as well as professional tips and tricks that will surprise and inspire experienced gardeners.
 For instance, everyone will appreciate her time-saving tips, like a five-minute plan for weeding, to keep gardening fun rather than a chore.